vuolter/hono-compress/README.md

 The encoding formats allowed to be used to compress the response content.

-The first matching the request accept-encoding according their order of declaration is chosen to compress the response content.
+The first matching the request `Accept-Encoding` header according their order of declaration is chosen to compress the response content.

 ### _(optional)_ fallback: `zstd` | `br` | `gzip` | `deflate`

 Defaults to `undefined`.

-The encoding format to be used as fallback to compress the response content if no accept-encoding header is request by the client.
+The encoding format to be used as fallback to compress the response content if no `Accept-Encoding` header is request by the client.
 If not defined, content will not be compressed.

 ### _(optional)_ force: `boolean`

 Defaults to `false`.

-Forces the content compression even if the response content-type cannot be determined and the cache-control is set to no-transform.
+Forces the content compression even if the response `Content-Type` header cannot be determined and the `Cache-Control` is set to `no-transform`.

 ### _(optional)_ strict: `boolean`

 Defaults to `true`.

 Complies with the client request directives.
-Disables the content compression if find the `x-no-compression` header.
+Disables the content compression if match the `x-no-compression` header.

-### _(optional)_ stream: `boolean`
+### _(optional)_ streaming: `boolean`

 Defaults to `true`.

 Streams compressed content in chunked response.

 Can be set to `undefined` to automatically detect when disable streaming compression.
-Always enabled by default to increase performances.
+Enabled by default to always streaming content.

 ### _(optional)_ bun: `boolean`

 Defaults to `true`.

-Allows Bun stream compressor to be used.
+Allows Bun stream compressor to be used if available.

 ### _(optional)_ node: `boolean`

 Defaults to `true`.

-Allows Node stream compressor to be used.
+Allows Node stream compressor to be used if available.

 ### _(optional)_ threshold: `number`